umputun/spot/README.md

 **Multi-line Script Execution**

-For multi-line scripts, SimploTask creates a temporary script containing all the commands, uploads it to the remote host (or keeps it locally if `options.local` is set to true), and executes the script.
-Environment variables are set inside the script, allowing you to create complex scripts that include setting variables, conditionals, loops, and other advanced functionality.
+For multi-line scripts, Spot creates a temporary script containing all the commands, uploads it to the remote host (or keeps it locally if `options.local` is set to true), and executes the script.
+Environment variables are set inside the script, allowing the user to create complex scripts that include setting variables, conditionals, loops, and other advanced functionality.
 Scripts run with "set -e" to fail on error.
 For example:

 ```yaml
 commands: